Aderlan

-Aderlan de Lima Silva (born 18 August 1990), simply known as Aderlan, is a Brazilian professional footballer who plays as a right back for Sport Recife.
+Aderlan de Lima Silva (born 18 August 1990), simply known as Aderlan, is a Brazilian professional footballer who plays as a right back for Juventude.

 Career

 Early career

 Born in Campina Grande, Paraíba, Aderlan finished his formation with hometown club Campinense.
 He made his first team debut on 8 May 2009, coming on as a second-half substitute in a 2–1 Série B home loss against Duque de Caxias.

 Aderlan scored his first senior goal on 20 September 2009, netting the game's only through a penalty in an away success over Queimadense, for the year's Copa Paraíba; in that competition, the club used a "B-team".
 In March 2011, after being sparingly used, he moved to Joinville, but never played a single match for the club.

 In late 2011, Aderlan returned to his native state and joined Treze for the Copa Paraíba.
 The following January, he was loaned to Itapipoca, but returned to his parent club for the 2012 Série C, and was sold to an unnamed group of investors in October 2012.

 On 10 January 2013, Aderlan agreed to a contract with Corinthians Alagoano.
 A regular starter, he was loaned to CSA for the 2013 Série D, but only featured in one match before having his federative rights assigned to Santa Rita, after the club merged with Corinthians for the 2014 season.